xo68/notes/git.md

 **Commit ranges**

 - `$ git log HEAD~5..HEAD~2`: list of 3 commits, starting at HEAD~2
-- `$ git log master..experiment`: All the commits from exerimentt not yet merged into master. i.e. All commit reachable from experiment and not reachable by master
+- `$ git log master..experiment`: All the commits from experiment not yet merged into master. i.e. All commit reachable from experiment and not reachable by master
-- `$ git log experiment..master` All commits in master that arent's in experiment
+- `$ git log experiment..master` All commits in master that are not in experiment
 - `$ git log origin/master..HEAD`: Any commits in current branch that aren’t in the remote origin, master branch.
 If git push is executed , the commits listed